-a.
-Create poster on 20" wide x 30" high foam core board or sturdy cardboard (turned in a vertical direction).

-b.
-The use of pencil on the front of the poster is discouraged.

-c.
-Judging criteria will be based on theme, poster design (lettering, attractiveness, how well it conveys a message), and narrative.

-d.
-Information for the class can be found in Kentucky 4-H Civic Engagement and Service Curriculum.
+- a.
+Create poster on 20" wide x 30" high foam core board or sturdy cardboard (turned in a vertical direction). - b.
+The use of pencil on the front of the poster is discouraged. - c.
+Judging criteria will be based on theme, poster design (lettering, attractiveness, how well it conveys a message), and narrative. - d.
+Information for the class can be found in Kentucky 4-H Civic Engagement and Service Curriculum. - e.

-e.
 Posters that do not include the narrative or do not conform to the topics specified in the class description will not be judged.

-Class Title
+130 Robinson Road | Jackson, Kentucky 41339 | P: 606-666-2438 4-h.ca.uky.edu

-Agriculture and Natural Resources Family and Consumer Sciences 4-H Youth Development Community and Economic Development Educational programs of Kentucky Cooperative Extension serve all people regardless of economic or social status and will not discriminate on the basis of race, color, ethnic origin, national origin, creed, religion, political belief, sex, sexual orientation, gender identity, gender expression, pregnancy, marital status, genetic information, age, veteran status, or physical or mental disability.
+Educational programs of Kentucky Cooperative Extension serve all people regardless of economic or social status and will not discriminate on the basis of race, color, ethnic origin, national origin, creed, religion, political belief, sex, sexual orientation, gender identity, gender expression, pregnancy, marital status, genetic information, age, veteran status, physical or mental disability or reprisal or retaliation for prior civil rights activity.
+Reasonable accommodation of disability may be available with prior notice.
+Program information may be made available in languages other than English.
 University of Kentucky, Kentucky State University, U.S. Department of Agriculture, and Kentucky Counties, Cooperating.
-LEXINGTON, KY 40546